Orbital-Knewbie/Knewbie/UserGuide-Students.md

 #### <a name="score"> &nbsp; &nbsp; &nbsp; &nbsp; 3.3.2.
 Leaderboard</a><br>
 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 1.
 You can view the progress report of your classmates for the specific class.

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 2.
-You can contact classmates good at particular topics via the forum or the chatroom to assist you.
+You can contact classmates good at particular topics to assist you.

+&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; 3.
+The leaderboard is not meant to be competetive but so you know who to approach for help!

 ### <a name="quiz"> &nbsp; &nbsp; 3.4.
 Quizzes</a><br>
 &nbsp; &nbsp; &nbsp; &nbsp; 1.
 When you have logged in to your acocunt, you will be able to view all the quizzes from your dashboard.